KMHSTG/Gunbird2-UnlockAine/README.md

 This patch makes Aine unlocked by default in the Gunbird 2 MAME rom.
 It has no other effect.
 The advantage to unlocking Aine in this manner, as opposed to using the built-in password, is mainly that you will be able to record and playback Gunbird 2 demos in MAME with all characters, while disabling nvram.
 Which will let you avoid demo desync.
 After patching your rom, make sure to add the following command to both your recording and playback shortcuts:

 If using Shmupmame 4.2:  -nvram_directory nul
-Example: /Shmupmameui_v42.exe gunbird2 -record gb2demo.inp -nvram_directory nul
+Example: \Shmupmameui_v42.exe gunbird2 -record gb2demo.inp -nvram_directory nul

 If using regular MAME:    -nonvram_save
-Example: /mame.exe gunbird2 -record gb2demo.inp -nonvram_save
+Example: \mame.exe gunbird2 -record gb2demo.inp -nonvram_save

 Before launching the patched game like this, make sure your MAME nvram directory has no "gunbird2" folder in it.